1967–71 Gazan insurgency: "Pacification" of Gaza

 Under general Ariel Sharon, the Israeli military began a more extensive pacification campaign in 1970.
-Following the Murder of the Aroyo children in early January 1971, the pacification campaign was significantly stepped up, including mass arrests, search and destroy operations, house demolitions, the construction of wide motorways to allow easy access for mechanised Israeli forces, deportations, and the construction of a security fence encircling the Strip.
+Following the murder of the Aroyo children in early January 1971, the "pacification" campaign was significantly stepped up, including mass arrests, search and destroy operations, house demolitions, the construction of wide motorways to allow easy access for mechanised Israeli forces, deportations, and the construction of a security fence encircling the Strip.
+In the summer of 1971, the IDF demolished around 2,000 homes with bulldozers as well as displaced nearly 16,000 people in Rafah Camp and other refugee camps across the Gaza Strip.
+2,000 of them were later sent to El-Arish and hundreds more sent to the West Bank.

 According to researcher Mark Tessler, following the pacification campaign, "the fedayeen in Gaza were increasingly fragmented and ineffective, although scattered incidents continued.
 Israel kept up the pressure in the months that followed in order to prevent any resurgence of commando activity, often employing measures of collective punishment in an attempt to prevent the population from giving assistance to efforts at resistance.
 Sharon's actions, which were praised by some and condemned by others in political debates inside Israel, succeeded in 'pacifying' the area until, according to [Israeli Arab IDF soldier] Rafik Halabi, all that 'remained of the harrowing year and a half of violence was the festering resentment of the people of Gaza.'"